Normal Blood Sugar Levels Chart

 Be aware of warning signs

-Uncontrolled high or low blood glucose levels can lead to serious and dangerous health complications, so it is important to be aware of any warning signs that indicate the need for immediate medical attention.
+Uncontrolled high or low blood glucose levels can lead to serious and dangerous health complications like digestive and kidney diseases and cardiovascular disease, so it is important to be aware of any warning signs that indicate the need for immediate medical attention.
 This template allows practitioners to monitor changes in the patient's blood sugar levels quickly and easily.
 It can be used alongside a low blood sugar levels chart to monitor fluctuations properly.

 Non-Fasting Blood Sugar Levels Chart PDF